Unit 11: Vocabulary

 PCI (Peripheral Component Interconnect)

-a standard 32-bit bus running at 132 MB/s
+A standard 32-bit bus running at 132 MB/s.

 UK